Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 === Analysis of patient encounter variables

-This Graph shows how many people spent how much time in the hospital.
+We can also analyze certain variables that describe the patient encounters.
+First we want to look at the prior healthcare utilization of patients and its effect on readmission risk.

 #figure(
+  image("img/readmission_risk_based_on_prior_healthcare_utilization.svg", width: 80%)
+)

+Now let us take a look at the time spent per encounter.
+The following Graph shows how many people spent how much time in the hospital.
+#figure(
-  image("img/distribution_time_in_hospital.png", width: 100%)
+  image("img/distribution_time_in_hospital.png", width: 90%)
 )
 A broad overview over how long patients are in the hospital is displayed here.
 The goal of this is to understand the more detailed stay duration visalization in the next graph better.